 If an issue is being escalated, initial correspondence should be made by email to the nominated IPART representative, clearly setting out the issue.
-The PWU or auditor should copy in IPART's Director, Regulation and Compliance on the email.
+The Director, Regulation and Compliance at IPART should be copied in for information.
 Once the nominated IPART representative has an email outlining the issue, we will call or meet with the notifier to discuss the issue.

-The only exception to this is where the issue relates to the behaviour of IPART staff, whereby the Director, Regulation and Compliance should be emailed directly with the Executive Director, Regulation and Compliance copied in for information.
+The only exception to this is where the issue relates to the behaviour of IPART staff, whereby the Director, Regulation and Compliance should be emailed directly with the General Manager, Regulation and Compliance copied in for information.
 From there the Director will arrange a meeting.